nazare-code/terraform-azure-fake-securityalarm/README.md

 # Atention: Terraform on Azure PoC!

-This is a fake alarm system repo ;)
+This is a fake alarm system repo ;) It is part of a Infraestructure as a Code tutorial.

 # Authentication on Azure